 Peer to Peer platform operator’s license issued by the Bank of Lithuania, the financial regulator of the EU member state.
 Pan-European passporting of Peer to Peer and Consumer Credit services within the EU/EEA can be achieved by combining the license with Electronic Money Institution, Payment Institution, or another passportable license.

-List of the documentation submitted to the Bank of Lithuania (regulator) for licensing of P2P platform:
+The list of the licensing documentation submitted to the Regulator for P2P licensing

 1. A written request.

-2. Information from the public register on the applicants company data.
-The Bank of Lithuania may ask for the additional information.
+2. Information from the public register on the applicant’s company data.

 4. Information on compliance to the authorized capital.